Ahlam Shibli

-Ahlam Shibli (أحلام شبلي, born 1970) is a Palestinian photographer from Israel.
+Ahlam Shibli (أحلام شبلي, born 1970) is a Palestinian photographer, and was born in Shibli-Umm al-Ghanam, Israel.
 Her work explores themes of home and belonging and documents the life of Arabs in villages unrecognized by Israel in the Negev and northern Galilee regions.

 Biography

 Shibli was born in Israel.
 The catalog for an exhibition she held in Italy stated that she defines herself as a "Palestinian from Israel."
 At her "Goter" exhibit at the Tel Aviv Museum, the museum agreed to define Shibli as an "Israeli Palestinian" in the monthly notice of exhibitions, but refused to include this description in the exhibit catalog.
 Traditionally, Israel's art scene has tended to blur the identity of Arab artists in Israel under the label "Palestinians", though it has begun to include "Palestine" in some form, within limits.

 Artistic career

 Her artistic medium is photography.
 Her work explores the life of what she describes as "her people," Arabs of Bedouin descent in Israel.
 Adrian Searle describes her photographs as "unsentimental and undramatic...extremely moving."
 In 2005, she photographed Israeli-Arab soldiers who volunteer for military service in the Israeli Defense Forces Tracker Unit.

 She has also photographed lesbian, gay, bisexual and transgender people in London, Zurich, Barcelona and Tel Aviv; foreigner caregivers and the elderly in Barcelona; and children in orphanages in Poland.

 Shibli was chosen as the first Artist-in-Residence for the city of Acre in a program sponsored by that city in conjunction with Israel's Culture and Sport Ministry.
 Her work, "Five Senses," was exhibited at the 2002 Acco Festival of Alternative Israeli Theatre.

-She has participated in the 27th São Paulo Biennial (2006/7) and documenta 12 (2008).
+She has participated in the 27th São Paulo Biennial (2006/7), documenta 12 (2008), the 3rd Athens Biennale (2011), and documenta 14 (2017).